Shi Le: After settlement in Xiangguo

-In early 317, Shi defeated the Jin governor of Bing Province, Liu Kun, who had previously posed a major threat to Han Zhao, and took Bing Province under his control, forcing Liu to flee to You Province to join Duan.
+In early 317, Shi defeated the Jin governor of Bing Province, Liu Kun, who had previously posed a major threat to Han, and took Bing Province under his control, forcing Liu to flee to You Province to join Duan.

 In 318, Liu Cong died and was succeeded by his son Liu Can.
 Shortly after, however, Liu Can was killed by his father-in-law Jin Zhun in a coup, and Jin slaughtered all members of the imperial Liu household in the capital Pingyang (平陽, in modern Linfen, Shanxi).
 Both Shi and Liu Yao, a cousin of Liu Cong, led their armies against Jin Zhun.
 Liu Yao declared himself emperor, and Shi decided, at that time, to submit to Liu Yao's authority.
 Liu Yao created him the Duke of Zhao.
 Subsequently, Jin Zhun, with his forces under pressure from two sides, was assassinated and succeeded by his cousin Jin Ming (靳明), who abandoned Pingyang and surrendered to Liu Yao.
 Shi entered the capital but did not occupy it.
 Shi Le burned palaces in Pingyang.
 With the capital heavily damaged by the coup and the subsequent battles, Liu Yao moved the capital to Chang'an.